What is Azoospermia?

 Azoospermia is a male fertility issue that is defined as the complete lack of sperm in the ejaculate.
 The condition, commonly referred to as “no sperm count”, occurs in 5% of infertile men and can be divided into two categories: Obstructive Azoospermia and Non-Obstructive Azoospermia.

-- There is a blockage such that sperm production, although normal, cannot reach the ejaculate
+- Obstructive Azoospermia: Sperm is being produced in the testicles, but there is a blockage such that the sperm cannot reach the ejaculate.

 Dr Turek is truly the thought leader in male infertility and azoospermia.
 My husband and I were apprehensive in traveling across the country to see one more doctor.
 But, upon arriving and meeting Dr. Turek, we knew we were in the right hands.
 We anxiously awaited our FNA mapping results, but we are confident we made the right choice and hopefully on the path to adding to our family!

 —Couple who went on to successfully have a biological family after mapping!

 One important point concerning this diagnosis is that although no sperm are found in the ejaculate, there are often usable sperm found in the testis, as not all sperm that are made in the testis actually make it into the ejaculate.
 There is a “threshold” effect with sperm production, such that if production of sperm is high enough in the testis, then sperm “spill over” into the ejaculate.
 However, if that critical level of sperm production is not met, there may still be mature sperm in the testis that do not make it into the ejaculate.
 This concept is the basis for the statement that “sterility may beget fertility.”
 As an internationally recognized pioneer in managing this condition, Dr. Turek sees hundreds of men every year with this diagnosis and he offers a brief, thorough, state of the art evaluation for this problem.
 See also our information on low sperm count, oligospermia.